mleming/MultiMedImageML/docs/source/usage.rst

 MedImageLoader by default builds up a database of all images accessed, as well as their metadata.
-This may be accessed in the ./pandas/ subdirectory.
+This may be accessed in the designates directory.

 By default, images are resized to 96x96x96.
 This may also be changed by specifying the X_dim parameter in the dataloader.
 Resized images are cached as .npy files.